otavio-coding/googledocs-automation/README.md

 ## Usage
-1. When running the script, you will be prompted for the CSV row ID with the data to be used.
-Enter the desired value.

-2. The script reads a CSV file, in this case, AlunosAtivos.csv, to obtain student information based on the provided subscription.
+1. When running the script, it reads a CSV file row by row, in this case, RecipientsList.csv, to obtain recipient's information..

-3. Student data is replaced in the corresponding placeholders in the Google document using the Google Docs API.
+2. Recipient data is replaced in the corresponding placeholders in the Google document using the Google Docs API.

-4. The document is exported as a PDF file on Google Drive, and the resulting file is saved locally.
+3. The document is exported as a PDF file on Google Drive, and the resulting file is saved locally.

-5. After the export, the placeholders in the document are reverted to their original form.
+4. After the export, the placeholders in the document are reverted to their original form.

-Progress and any errors are displayed in the console.
+5. Progress and any errors are displayed in the console.

 Note: Ensure that the appropriate permissions have been granted to the account associated with the credentials to access and modify the document and export the PDF file.